Why some things get more valuable as they get more expensive

 When economies bust, discretionary spending drops.
 When economies boom, normal goods become Veblen goods.

-Fundamentals rarely drive entry and exit decisions in volatile markets.
-Psychology does.
-And in a market where assets are worth whatever someone else will pay, psychology is the fundamental.
+In a market where assets are worth whatever someone else will pay, psychology isn't a distortion of fundamentals.
+Psychology is the fundamental.